Founded: April 4, 1923

 In 2018, Warner Bros.
 Pictures Group celebrated its best year ever with over $5.57 billion in worldwide receipts ($1.95 billion domestic, $3.62 billion international), marking the ninth time the studio has crossed the $4 billion mark.
 To date, Warner Bros. remains the only studio to cross the $1 billion mark both domestically and internationally 18 years in a row—an industry record.

 Highlights of the Warner Bros.
 Pictures Group 2019 release schedule include “The LEGO Movie 2: The Second Part,” “Shazam!”
-(New Line), “The Curse of La Llorona” (NL), “Godzilla: King of the Monsters,” “It Chapter 2” (NL), “Joker” and “The Goldfinch.”
+(New Line), “The Curse of La Llorona” (NL), “Godzilla: King of the Monsters,” “IT Chapter Two” (NL), “Joker” and “The Goldfinch.”

 Warner Bros.
 Pictures International is a leader in the marketing and distribution of feature films to markets outside of North America, operating offices in more than 30 countries and releasing films in over 120 international territories, either directly to theaters or in conjunction with partner companies and co-ventures.